Name: Museo Larco

 10. Parque El Olivar

-The last sightseeing destination on our list is the Parque El Olivar, known in English as the Olive Grove Park.
-This calm and exhilarating destination in Lima allows tourists and locals to just relax and enjoy the environment.
+The last must-see place on our list is the Parque El Olivar, known in English as the Olive Grove Park.
+This calm and exhilarating stretch of greenery in Lima allows tourists and locals to just relax and enjoy the environment.
 At present, there are more than 1,600 olive trees that are planted across 57 acres of the original olive grove.
-In 1959, the Parque El Olivar was declared as a Peruvian National Monument.
-It's a popular spot for locals to come to and just sit, talk or walk.
+In 1959, the Parque El Olivar was declared a Peruvian National Monument.
+It's a popular spot for locals to come to and just sit, talk or walk and is a great place to get a feel for the city and local Peruvian culture.

 Name: Parque El Olivar